 - Failed the PAS;

 - Missed Appointment;

-- · Failed to verify resources; or
+- Failed to verify resources;

-- Has excess resources.
+- Has excess resources; or

+- Required Medical records are not provided.

-Financial Interview An interview to collect financial information for ALTCS eligibility.
+Term Definition Financial Interview An interview to collect financial information for ALTCS eligibility.
 Either the customer or the customer's representative may attend the interview.
 Pre-Admission Screening (PAS) The screening tool and method used to determine whether a customer is medically eligible for the ALTCS program.
 Share of Cost Estimate An estimate of the amount that the customer will be responsible to pay for his or her care under the ALTCS program if approved.